QSI International School of Brindisi

-The QSI International School of Brindisi is an international school founded in 2005 in Brindisi, Italy.
-It offers classes from age 3 (preschool) to age 18 (secondary/high school).
+The International School of Brindisi is an international school founded in Brindisi, Italy.
+It is an independent, not for profit international school, AAA accredited.
+The only international school in Brindisi, it caters for expat and corporate families in and around the Salento district.
+It offers instructions in English for children of globally mobile families from age 3 (preschool) to age 18 (secondary/high school).
 The main subjects are Mathematics, Science, Reading, Writing, Cultural Studies (History) and Literature (secondary).
 Many other classes such as Physical Education (PE), Art, Technology, Study Skills, and Italian Language are available.

 Its campus is a former Italian preschool.